 Many people who visit chiropractors do so for sprain and strain injuries.
-In addition to joint manipulation, chiropractors use other treatments for sprains and strains, such as using ice, heat, ultrasound, electrical muscle stimulation, laser and trigger-point therapy.
-Chiropractors may also recommend stretching and strengthening exercises to aid recovery.
+In addition to joint manipulation, chiropractors use other treatments for sprains and strains, such as using ice, heat, ultrasound, electrical muscle stimulation, laser, and trigger-point therapy.
+Chiropractors in East Providence RI, Pawtucket RI, Providence RI, and Central Falls RI may also recommend stretching and strengthening exercises to aid recovery.
 One study found that a balance training program significantly reduced the risk of ankle sprains among high school soccer and basketball players.

 In a study of people with ankle sprains, researchers compared chiropractic joint manipulation with an anti-inflammatory medication.
-They found that joint manipulation was as effective as the anti-inflammatory medication in improving pain and flexibility.
-Furthermore it was more effective than the medication in improving range of motion.
+They found that joint manipulation was as effective as anti-inflammatory medication in improving pain and flexibility.
+Furthermore, it was more effective than the medication in improving the range of motion.

 Most people only think about their automobile in an accident.
 Make sure you are truly "O.K." before you settle your case!
 Learn more...

 HURT AT WORK?

 It's important to understand that chiropractic care is covered by worker's compensation insurance, and is effective and cost-efficient.
 Learn more...